 Tenures & Land Use

-Copper Cayuse Outfitters (CCO) is located within the unceded territory of the N’Quatqua Nation and honors the language, culture and history.
-Locally owned and operated, CCO’s backcountry adventures are conducted within a 4000 hectare crown land use tenure granted, monitored and closely regulated by the BC Ministry of Forests, Lands, Natural Resource Operations and Rural Development (FLNR) and with the knowledge, input and consent of the Lands and Resources Department.
+Copper Cayuse Outfitters (CCO) is located within the unceded territory of the N’Quatqua and Lil’wat First Nation and honors the language, culture and history of the St’át’imc Federation.
+Locally owned and operated, CCO’s backcountry adventures are conducted on crown land using tenures/ permits granted and monitored by the Ministry of Water, Land & Resource Stewardship, and Parks and Protected Areas Ministry of Environment and Climate Change Strategy.
+In addition, all tenures/permits are held jointly by the N’Quatqua First Nations and CCO and all activities fall within the definitions of Adventure Tourism (AT) and Commercial Recreation (CR) as follows:

 “Blessed with breathtaking landscapes, British Columbia is home to a geographical diversity that lends itself to a vast array of adventure activities for residents and visitors.
 Popular activities include: nature viewing, bear viewing, river rafting, sea kayaking, horse pack trips, ski touring, snowmobiling, ATV tours, cat-skiing and heli-skiing.